Share:

 I don’t want to extend this article if I can link you to something for an explanation so a good example of understanding data is here (I have linked it earlier).
 Apart from what’s written there, I can only add data that should represent a graph through which we can move by choosing the node with the smallest cost.
 It doesn’t have to be a visual representation like a labyrinth.
 It can be anything.
 “Paths” in 2D/3D labyrinths are easy and most sufficient for explanation pathfinding algorithms.

-After understanding the data we can move to the smallest cost node.
-A* makes its movement basing on this value.
+After understanding the data we can move from current node to the smallest actual cost node.
+A* algorithm makes its movement based on this value and makes it the shortest path to destination node.
 This value is calculated with this formula:

 As you can see everything here depends on 2 things g(n) and h(n)